 Since 1975 one cannot disinherit “dependents”, that is, spouses/civil partners, children and those one has maintained ‘will he nill he’ or without just cause.
 At Bishop & Sewell LLP we always advise clients to set out a very clear and cogent case for excluding some parties from their Wills and at times we have to advise clients to leave gifts by Will to those they would prefer to exclude because the potential claim against the estate is so strong an exclusion is unlikely to succeed.
 In fact, there are times when gifts by Will are set at such a level that it’s not worthwhile a claimant spending the time money and effort challenging it.

 Our advice stands.
-The Ilott case changes little although it might (unless this case is overruled by a higher court) affect the amount of a gift in a Will to avoid 1975 Act claims.
+The Ilott case changes little although it might (unless this case is overruled by a higher court) affect the amount of a gift in a Will to avoid Inheritance Act 1975 claims.

 In cases where family or maintained persons are to be excluded from your Will for one reason or another, it is imperative that you explain to us in detail why you wish to make the exclusion and take our advice on the merits of your decision and the provisions you need to make in your Will or the evidence we need to support your wishes.